microsoft/sqldev/_includes/partials/php/columnstoreunix.md

 {% include partials/step3/title.md %}

-## Step 3.1 Create a new table with 5 million using sqlcmd
+## Step 3.1 Create a new table with 5 million rows using sqlcmd

 ```terminal
 sqlcmd -S localhost -U sa -P your_password -d SampleDB -t 60000 -Q "WITH a AS (SELECT * FROM (VALUES(1),(2),(3),(4),(5),(6),(7),(8),(9),(10)) AS a(a))